melodicore/dfxengine/values/README.md

 added after the modifier has been attached.
 Values removed from the map also have the map-specific modifiers removed from them.

 Just like values, value maps can also be immutable.
-All immutability rules apply, and a map may only contain mutable or immutable values, but never both.
+A map may only contain mutable or immutable values, but never both.

 ## [`Operation`](../values-api/src/main/java/me/datafox/dfxengine/values/api/operation/Operation.java)

 `Operation` is an interface that represents a math operation.
 It takes in a source parameter and an arbitrary number of other parameters, the amount of which is determined by the `getParameterCount()` method.
 The method does not count the source parameter.
 There are two implementations of operation:

 * [`OperationChain`](src/main/java/me/datafox/dfxengine/values/operation/OperationChain.java) chains multiple operations
   together, using the previous operation's result as the source for the next one.
 The parameter count is the sum of child operation parameter counts, and parameters are given in order to the child operations